codepurse/JgoWeb/README.md

 # Jgo [![Build Status](https://i.ibb.co/tqgywhd/Build-Development-lightgrey.png)](https://travis-ci.org/joemccann/dillinger)
 [![Next Js](https://i.ibb.co/CKgz0J3/output-onlinepngtools.png)](https://nextjs.org)

-This readme is all about the following pages and components
+This readme is all about the following pages and components.\
+**It is required that you have basic knowledge in react and next js to understand the flow.**

 - map.js
 - delivery.js